ghostwriternr/codeflare/README.md

 ## ✨ Overview

 Codeflare is a coding agent designed to run on Cloudflare's Durable Objects and their upcoming Containers platform.
-It offers a very minimal UI to
+It offers a very minimal UI to interact with the agent and display its working.

+> At this point, this project is only a quick prototype to showcase the simplicity of building coding agents and the ease of deploying them on Cloudflare.
+That being said, it is still quite capable, thanks to Claude Sonnet 3.7.

 ## 🚀 Quick Start